DaveVoorhis/Wrapd/docs/index.md

 #### Code generation is part of the Wrapd library and integrates into your build pipeline. ####

-Code generation steps are invoked with conventional Java, and can be easily integrated into your build pipeline with no external tools or special plugins.
+Code generation steps are invoked with conventional Java, and can be easily integrated into your build pipeline without external tools or special plugins.

-In your project Java source:
+In your project Java source, code like this runs the SQL query definitions to test them and generate Java code to invoke them:
 ```java
  // Generate SQL-invocation methods
  public static void main(String[] args) throws Throwable {